BEST THINGS TO DO IN COPENHAGEN IN 3 DAYS – ITINERARY

 - You can also use your Copenhagen Card to use the train to get to the castle without any extra cost and to get back to Copenhagen.
 It takes about one hour to get back to Copenhagen.

 Even if you decide to spend some time in the garden of Frederiksborg Castle, you can still visit both castles – Kronborg Castle and Frederiksborg Castle – in one day.
-It probably will be late when you head back to Copenhagen, but with this itinerary, you will have seen some of the best places.
+It probably will be late when you head back to Copenhagen, but with this itinerary, you will have seen some of the best places outside of Copenhagen.